 The second base is to migrate some of a user’s health data to Apple’s Cloud but under the control of the user.
 Fadaie believes a P2P solution would provide greater security for an equal user experience going forward:

 Based on the limited amount of information available, Apple’s view of eHealth is like a Dropbox for health-related information.
-Different apps can read/write to this “HealthBox” and Apple takes care of making the data available on user’s different devices.
+Different apps can read/write to this “HealthBox” and Apple takes care of making the data available on the user’s different devices.
 If Apple’s goal is to be a provider of such a service, a P2P solution can certainly help keep this data private without storing it on Apple’s cloud (even if the data is encrypted).
 This will be as usable but more private for users.

 Where PilotFish Might Fit In

 The third base is the integration of the medical profession into the data stream.

 Part of the challenge there though is to integrate different strands of the medical profession in ways that are acceptable or satisfactory to them.

 Today, the hospital or clinic would have to have a user install an app and approve it access to data.
 The app can then ‘siphon’ data off the HealthKit database on the phone, and upload it someplace that is accessible by the hospital/clinic.